 The restoration specialists used the colours designed in the 1950s by the designer Jiří Trnka.
 The once-grey houses with more than five centuries of history now shine with twelve different colours.

 The interiors of the houses changed too.
-Nine of the souvenir shops were replaced with historic museums.
+Nine of the souvenir shops were replaced with historical museums.
 It was not expensive.
 Prague Castle paid over two million crowns.
 This is thanks to people like Ms Miloslava Šedivá, who donated the goldsmith workshop equipment inherited from her deceased father.

 Unless you go into one of the seven commercial shops, you will experience the world of the former inhabitants.
-In the seven houses there are exhibitions about the people who once lived there.
+In the seven houses, there are exhibitions about the people who once lived there.
 Visitors can visit the clairvoyant Matylda Průšová, who was nicknamed Madame de Thébes, and you can visit workshops and homes of a seamstress, a herbalist, a red shooter, a period pub or a unique Kazda’s house, full of covers from old films with some period cinema.

 Thanks to a coincidence, the equipment for the most precious exhibition was provided by Miloslava Šedivá from Náchod.
 “My son heard on TV they were going to make an exhibition in Golden Lane, so he asked me if we should not donate them what we had left after our grandfather.
 I would not know how to arrange that, but my son wrote to the Prague Castle offices.
-As soon as they got the letter, they arrived to us in Náchod immediately,” says Ms Šedivá.
+As soon as they got the letter, they arrived at us in Náchod immediately,” says Ms Šedivá.

 Thanks to the gifts from common people, for whom the Golden Lane is a symbol of the golden age of the country, it was possible to create the interiors, which really reflect the atmosphere of the old times, when the original inhabitants lived there.